 Students participate in an internship experience in some aspect of the Hollywood entertainment industry.
-These are nonpaying positions primarily in an office setting such as development companies, agencies, management companies, post-production facilities, etc. Students work 20 to 24 hours a week, spread over a three day schedule and accumulate 200-250 hours for the semester.
+These are nonpaying positions primarily in an office setting such as development companies, agencies, management companies, post-production facilities, etc. Students work 20 to 24 hours a week, spread over a three-day schedule and accumulate 200-250 hours for the semester.
 Orientation to the internship includes an overview of the creative and operational aspects of the Hollywood entertainment business, including the Christian's role working therein.
 The internships do not include positions on actual filmmaking locations.
 Instead, students work in offices as support personnel to producers, writers, directors, agents, post-production personnel, and others involved in the total process of producing and distributing a major motion picture.
-LAFSC provides interns to many of the major companies within
+LAFSC provides interns to many of the major companies within Hollywood.
+Prerequisite: Acceptance into Film Studies Minor.

-CM 420 Usability and Graphical User Interface Design (Fall) 3hrs.
+CM 420 Usability and Graphical User Interface Design (Spring) 3hrs.